 I offer weekly drop-in mindfulness sessions as well as the intensive 8-Week Mindfulness-Based Stress Reduction (MBSR) course developed by Dr. Jon Kabat-Zinn.

 Embodiment is the felt sense of inhabiting the body.
 When we are mindful of the sensations continually arising and changing in the body, we are better able to respond skilfully to our internal and external circumstances.

 I offer a variety of approaches to embodiment, including yoga, mindful movement, and Somatic Experiencing techniques.

 Life is complicated.
 Many of us have experienced overwhelmingly intense unpleasant events or periods which can leave lingering fingerprints on our mind/body system.
-Trauma Sensitive Mindfulness is an approach to practice that puts the meditator's nervous system in charge, with the aim of safely cultivating presence and embodiment.
+Developed by my mentor, Dr David Treleaven, Trauma-Sensitive Mindfulness is an approach to practice that puts the meditator's nervous system in charge, with the aim of safely cultivating presence and embodiment.

 It’s common for people to mainly inhabit the realm of thoughts and to view the body as a servant of the all-important mind; the body is supposed to carry the mind around and do its bidding.
 In this way, our relationships with our bodies can be strained, distant, transactional, and adversarial.
 We might feel confused, frustrated, and betrayed as our bodies change, get injured, fall ill, and age.

 Through mindfulness, we can unlearn our over-identification with thoughts and open ourselves up to embodiment, the felt sense of the body.
 Embodiment provides a vast reservoir of information about our well-being, our needs, our past, and our deepest desires for how we want to live.
 Our body can become a resource for peace and healing when we stop trying to feel (or not feel) a certain way and start showing up for how we are actually feeling.

 Like many things worth doing, this shift is easier to describe than accomplish.